yourtempo/tempo-email-parser/README.md

 This script generates the respective outputs files for any `.input.html` file found without corresponding outputs.

 To easily add a fixture from a real-world email, you can put the input HTML at `/src/tests/prepareMessage/my-test.input.html`, and then run `yarn run generate:fixtures` to generate the output files based on what `prepareMessage` produced.
 You now only have to check that the outputs look good and make adjustments if necessary.

+### Benchmarks

+There are benchmarks to ensure the tool remains fast to not alter UI performance, and also to compare some external libraries.
+See the `benchmark` folder.